SpongePowered/SpongeDocs/source/server/quickstart.rst

 We also recommend a CPU with a large single core speed and at least 2GB of RAM (higher if you plan to run with mods).
 We highly recommend using the 64bit Java runtime.

-See :doc:`getting-started/jre` for more help with how to install Java 8.

 .. warning::

   Forge for 1.16.5 cannot run on Java 17 or newer, for this reason we recommend Java 11 as it is the latest Java that